 Performance is pretty good, with only a hint of lag when running through the presets quickly.
 This is a Kontakt instrument, so you’ll need some fairly hefty PC power to run it comfortably, but certainly no more than the minimum specs.
 Weighing in at around 8GB, it’s not going to chew up much drive space either, so any fairly modern PC should be good to go with this library.

 At $149, plus $399 for Kontakt this is a massive ask, considering you can buy the complete Reason DAW for less and get many more REX loops included.

 If, however, you own Kontakt 5 already then the spend is quite reasonable, especially if you’re not using Reason at all and would like a REX-editing type sound design tool, I would say this is a great deal and by far the best alternative.
 At this price, and considering the limited source material, this is a library that will suffer for not being free-Kontakt licensed.

-The similarities with DrOctoRex are obvious, but Momentum has a bunch of unique functions, such as independent one-shot slice filtering, better mod matrix and easier workflow.
-It cannot compete on content, even though the included 2500 odd samples are excellent, DrOctoRex has almost limitless REX file communities supporting the platform.
+The similarities with DrOctoRex are obvious, but Momentum has a bunch of unique functions, such as independent one-shot slice filtering, a better mod matrix and an easier workflow.
+It cannot compete on content, even though the included 2500-odd samples are excellent, DrOctoRex has almost limitless REX file communities supporting the platform.

 There is an absolute tidal wave of sound design Kontakt instruments coming out recently, so Momentum might have trouble cutting through the noise to show off its potential.
-It’s capable of very complex arrangments and grooves, but mostly it excels at simple, down to earth and usable every-day loops.
+It’s capable of very complex arrangements and grooves, but mostly it excels at simple, down-to-earth and usable everyday loops.
 As opposed to the more out-there libraries available, Momentum could easily be your default go-to library for percussive underscores simply because it’s not too wacky.